Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/adornment-layers.md

 ## Adornment Manager Providers

 Adornment manager providers, represented by the [IAdornmentManagerProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentManagerProvider) interface, are objects that can create/retrieve adornment managers for a particular view.
-Adornment manager providers are called on-demand when a view is created or the view's document/language are changed.
+Adornment manager providers are called on-demand when a view is created, or the view's document/language are changed.

 The [IAdornmentManagerProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentManagerProvider) interface has a [GetAdornmentManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentManagerProvider.GetAdornmentManager*) method that returns an adornment manager instance to use for the specified view.